What’s the difference?

 • Grief and Loss

-• LGBTQ + 🏳️🌈
+• LGBTQIA + 🏳️🌈

-• Narcissism - Survivors and Perpetrators
+• Narcissism - Survivors of overt and covert dominating relationships.

 • Obsessive Compulsive Behaviours